-Mr. Austin's total target award under the 2015 Plan was 75% of his annual base salary, while the total target award for each of Mr. Aldous and Ms. Lecouras was 50% of the executive's base salary.
-For all three executives, 75% of the possible award was based on our achievement of certain levels of AEBITDA and revenue and 25% of the possible award was based on achievement, as determined by the Compensation Committee following discussions with management, of certain individual goals established for the individual executive.
+For Mr. Austin, Mr. Aldous, and Ms. Lecouras, the total target award under the 2016 Plan was 75% of his or her annual base salary.
+For Mr. Austin, Mr. Aldous, and Ms. Lecouras, 75% of the possible award was based on our achievement of certain levels of AEBITDA and revenue and 25% of the possible award was based on achievement, as determined by the Compensation Committee following discussions with management, of certain individual goals established for the individual executive.

-For Mr. Austin, the individual goals included goals related to upgrading and restructuring our finance staff to include a succession plan for all key positions, streamlining our financial closing process and developing an internal reporting process that adequately supports the growth of our business, and successfully closing the acquisition of Del Monte and ensuring compliance with requirements of the Sarbanes-Oxley Act by year-end.
-The individual goals for Mr. Aldous included goals related to maintaining internal legal spending at or below the average of similar sized public companies with an emphasis on growth through M&A transactions, determining legal strategy and bearing legal responsibility for our legal affairs, and delivering legal compliance training to our employees.
-For Ms. Lecouras, the individual goals related to attracting, hiring and retaining talent for key leadership positions, implementing a Human Capital Management system with a third-party vendor, onboarding and assimilating new hires through acquisitions and maintaining HR compliance across our company.
+For Mr. Austin, the individual goals included goals related to building and restructuring staff in our credit and collections department, reducing DSO (days sales outstanding) by 1 day, negotiating and implementing a new credit facility that reduces cost and provides greater financial flexibility, implementing a payment card solution for accounts payable, and reducing our month-end close process.
+For Mr. Aldous, the individual goals included goals related to maintaining internal legal spending at or below the average of similar sized public companies with an emphasis on growth through M&A transactions, determining legal strategy, providing counsel and bearing legal responsibility for our legal affairs, and delivering legal compliance training to our employees.
+For Ms. Lecouras, the individual goals included goals related to implementing an electronic I-9 process, implementing succession planning, implementing the recruiting, compensation and learning modules of ADP, attracting, hiring, and retaining talent for key leadership positions needed to support business growth, and successfully onboarding and assimilating all new hires joining the Company through acquisitions.

-In order for Mr. Austin, Mr. Aldous and Ms. Lecouras to earn any annual incentive payout tied to individual performance goals, we had to achieve at least the threshold level of both revenue and AEBITDA.
+In order for Mr. Austin, Mr. Aldous and Ms. Lecouras to earn any annual incentive payout tied to individual performance goals, we had to achieve at least the threshold level of both AEBITDA and revenue.

-Fiscal 2015 Results and Payouts
+Fiscal 2016 Results and Payouts

-No award distributions were to be made under the 2015 Plan unless we achieved either AEBITDA of above \$66.5 million or revenue of above \$950 million for fiscal 2015, excluding, in the case of revenue, businesses we acquired in fiscal 2015 other than Del Monte.
+No award distributions were to be made under the 2016 Plan unless we achieved either AEBITDA of above \$72.5 million or revenue of above \$1,150 million for fiscal 2016.